octaos/php-integration/index.md

 Supports Invoice, Payment Plan and Card orders.
 For Direct Bank orders, use WebPayAdmin.creditOrderRows() instead.

-Get an instance using the WebPayAdmin.queryOrder entrypoint, then provide more information about the order and send the request using the CancelOrderBuilder methods:
+Get an instance using the WebPayAdmin.cancelOrder entrypoint, then provide more information about the order and send the request using the CancelOrderBuilder methods:

 ```php